Interacting with Tesseracts¶

 >>> schema = vectoradd.openapi_schema

-The OpenAPI schema contains the schemas of all endpoints, even though they are all derived from
+The OpenAPI schema includes all endpoints, though they are all derived from the /apply input/output schemas.